 Wild animals are constantly in search of food, so proper sanitation and management of food sources, including garbage, is essential.
-Keep your garbage indoors until trash pickup.
-If garbage must be stored outside, use wildlife-proof garbage containers that are anchored securely to a tree, pole, or cement pad to keep them from being moved or displaced.
+Keep your garbage indoors until trash pickup or, if garbage is stored outside, use wildlife-proof garbage containers that are anchored securely, for example, to a tree, pole,or cement pad to keep them from being moved or displaced.
 Place garbage at the curb the morning of or near the time of pick up rather than the night before.
 Have your trash hauled away regularly to a licensed landfill.

-Compost piles can attract a variety of wildlife species from opossum and raccoons, to bears.
+Composting is extremely beneficial to minimizing the food waste that goes into landfills and the results can provide a nutrient rich soil for gardens.
+However, if it is not done correctly, compost piles can attract a variety of wildlife species from opossum to coyotes, to bears.
 Follow the recommendations below to avoid attracting wildlife to your property and inadvertently creating a ‘pest’.

 - When composting, use three times as many browns (dead leaves, grass clippings, wood chips, and low quality paper products) as greens (food scraps).
 This minimizes smells and speeds up the composting process.